theobald-software/kb.theobald-software.github.io/content/_xtract-for-alteryx/bapi-erp-read-write-macro.md

 weight: 50
 ---

-This article shows how to use the Xtract BAPI component of Xtract for Alteryx to create a new purchase requisition in SAP and how to load the data of the purchase requisition into Alteryx.
+The following article shows how to use the Xtract BAPI component of Xtract for Alteryx to create a new purchase requisition in SAP and how to load the data of the purchase requisition into Alteryx.

 ### About this Workflow